ADAPT-uiuc/tglite/_readthedocs/html/_sources/index.rst.txt

 ---------
 We provide a set of tutorials to help you get started with TGLite.
 These tutorials cover the basics of using TGLite, as well as more advanced topics.

-0. :ref:`Quickstart <TGAT.ipynb>`: A step-by-step guide to train a TGNN model using TGLite.
+0. Quickstart_: A step-by-step guide to train a TGNN model using TGLite.
 1. :ref:`TBlock Tutorial <tblock_tutorial>`: A tutorial on how to use the TBlock abstraction to implement TGNN models.

+.. _Quickstart: tutorial/tgat.ipynb

 .. toctree::
    :maxdepth: 1